igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

  x2 Same metric for both directions
- *  Both bits work independently; an observer could use less accurate Spin bit measurements when Delay bit ones are unavailable ^  Masked metric (real value can be calculated only by those who know the Additional Delay)
+ *  Both bits work independently; an observer could use less accurate Spin bit measurements when Delay bit ones are unavailable
 ~~~~
 {: #fig_summary_D title="Delay Comparison"}